M0H3Y/IEEE-CTF/reverse/Are_you_ winning,son.md

 # TlsCallback_0

-The TlsCallBack_0 first reads the BeingDebugged field from the PEP structure which is at `fs:[30h] ` and the BeingDebugged Field is 2 bytes away from the beginning of the PEP structure to check if the program is being debugged, if it's, it will end without doing any thing.
+The TlsCallBack_0 first reads the BeingDebugged field from the PEB structure which is at `fs:[30h] ` and the BeingDebugged Field is 2 bytes away from the beginning of the PEB structure to check if the program is being debugged, if it's, it will end without doing any thing.

 ![](images/3.PNG)